microsoft/adaptivecards-templates/private-templates-service/README.md

 2. Enter in the URL the portal will be hosted at into the '**Sites_adaptivecms_name**' field.
 Make sure this URL is added under the '**Redirect URIs**' section of your AAD App Registration.
 Detailed instructions and screenshots are listed below.
 3. Enter in the Azure Active Directory App Registration application (client) id into the '**App_id**' field.
 4. Enter the id of your App Service Plan into the '**Server_farm_id**' field.
 5. If 'Yes' is selected for '**Telemetry_opt_in**', we will collect feedback from your instance of ACMS using App Insights.
+See details under 'Telemetry Privacy Statement' below.
 6. Click '**Next**' and '**Deploy**'.

 Using the 'Deploy to Azure' button will fetch an image using the latest published version of [adaptivecards-templating-service](https://www.npmjs.com/package/adaptivecards-templating-service) and [adaptive-templating-service-typescript-node](https://www.npmjs.com/package/adaptive-templating-service-typescript-node).
 Once the deployment as finished, you will see the admin portal hosted at '**{Sites_adaptivecms_name}**.azurewebsites.net' and be able to hit the endpoints at the same URL.